Azure-Samples/virtual-machines-scheduled-events-discover-endpoint-for-non-vnet-vm/python/README.md

                       Variable

-## Running the script on Windows and Linux
+### Compatibility

-Pre-requesites: Install python 2.4+
+python 2.4+ or python 3.5+

-Running on Windows: Once you have installed python, open an admin cmd window.
+**Only runs on Windows**.
+Once you have installed python, open an admin cmd window.
 Run the script by calling “python discovery.py”.
 If you want to include any of the optional switches, you can do so by calling “python discovery.py –debug”.

-Running on Linux: Once you have installed python, run the script by calling “sudo python discovery.py”.
-You can include any/all of the optional switches.